 Borders have become a key site and central concern of global security practices and theory, from the Mexican-United States border to the Mediterranean ports of the EU.
-The many facets of borders are introduced and analysed in this programme: they are understood as containers of identity, sites of power, and points of weakness where the mobility of people (eg terrorists, migrants) and things (eg drugs, weapons) can disrupt prevailing forms of security.
-This programme aims to help students navigate this complex terrain by providing a firm grounding in critical border studies, offering the chance to apply their academic insights within a work-based environment with borders/security professionals through the Borders Internship module.
+The many facets of borders are introduced and analysed in this programme: they are understood as containers of identity, sites of power, and points of weakness where the mobility of people (e.g. terrorists, migrants) and things (e.g. drugs, weapons) can disrupt prevailing forms of security.
+This programme aims to help students navigate this complex terrain by providing a firm grounding in critical border studies.
+At the core of this programme is the chance for students to apply their academic insights within a work-based environment with borders/security professionals through the Borders Internship module.

 Global Security and Borders highlights

 A specialized MA not offered anywhere else in the UK or Ireland A dedicated focus on global security as it operates on borders.
 An intense semester-long Borders Internship in key political organizations The chance to shape political policy

 - The opportunity to feed into contemporary policy debates both directly with professionals through the Internship as well as debating with staff who advise governments and security sector actors.

 - This programme has the particular benefit of an Internship module where students will learn to manage their time and acquire transferrable skills in a work-based environment.